pagkly/Zed/Investopedia/Investing/CV .md

 For illustrative purposes, the following 15-year historical information is used for the investor's decision:

--   If the SPDR S&P 500 ETF has an average annual return of 5.47% and a standard deviation of 14.68%, the SPDR S&P 500 ETF's coefficient of variation is 2.68.
+-   If the SPDR S&P 500 ETF has an average annual return of 5.47% and a [[Standard Deviation]] of 14.68%, the SPDR S&P 500 ETF's coefficient of variation is 2.68.
--   If the Invesco QQQ ETF has an average annual return of 6.88% and a standard deviation of 21.31%, the QQQ's coefficient of variation is 3.10.
+-   If the Invesco QQQ ETF has an average annual return of 6.88% and a [[Standard Deviation]] of 21.31%, the QQQ's coefficient of variation is 3.10.
--   If the iShares Russell 2000 ETF has an average annual return of 7.16% and a standard deviation of 19.46%, the IWM's coefficient of variation is 2.72.
+-   If the iShares Russell 2000 ETF has an average annual return of 7.16% and a [[Standard Deviation]] of 19.46%, the IWM's coefficient of variation is 2.72.

 Based on the approximate figures, the investor could invest in either the SPDR S&P 500 ETF or the iShares Russell 2000 ETF, since the risk/reward ratios are approximately the same and indicate a better risk-return trade-off than the Invesco QQQ ETF.